 Convert your 31 ACT score to SAT equivalent and understand what it means for college admissions.

-A 31 on the ACT represents an outstanding achievement – you've scored in the 95th percentile nationally.
-According to official concordance tables, an ACT 31 converts to approximately an SAT 1400 on the 1600 scale (typically ranging from 1390–1410).
-This means your 31 ACT should translate to roughly 1390–1410 on the SAT.
-We'll break down how a 31 ACT maps to specific SAT section scores and explore the implications for college admissions and test strategy.
+A 31 on the ACT represents an outstanding achievement - you have scored in the 95th percentile nationally.
+According to official concordance tables, an ACT 31 converts to approximately an SAT 1400 on the 1600 scale (typically ranging from 1390-1410).
+This means your 31 ACT should translate to roughly 1390-1410 on the SAT.
+We will break down how a 31 ACT maps to specific SAT section scores and explore the implications for college admissions and test strategy.

 Verify this conversion using our concordance calculator: